protobi/nhanes-continuous/README.md

 # Protobi NHANES Data Repository
-This repository contains survey data and metadata for the [CDC National Health and Nutrition Evaluatin Survey (NHANES)](https://www.cdc.gov/nchs/nhanes/index.html).
+This repository contains survey data and metadata for the [CDC National Health and Nutrition Evaluation Survey (NHANES)](https://www.cdc.gov/nchs/nhanes/index.html).

 ## Installation
 Use Git to clone this repository.
 You may need to download git command line or GitHub Desktop.